Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 5830 should in theory perform much faster than the GeForce 9600 GSO 1.5GB in general. (explain)
+Memory BandwidthIn theory, the Radeon HD 5830 should be 233% quicker than the GeForce 9600 GSO 1.5GB in general, because of its higher bandwidth. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Radeon HD 5830 is a better choice, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 5830 is superior to the GeForce 9600 GSO 1.5GB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison